python-discord/site/pydis_site/apps/content/resources/guides/python-guides/app_commands.md

 ```

 __**EXPLANATION**__
-- The only difference here too is that the `MySlashGroup` class directly subclasses the **Group** class from discord.app_commands which automatically registers all the methods within the group class to be commands of that specific group.
+- The only difference here too is that the `MySlashGroup` class directly subclasses the **Group** class from discord.app_commands which automatically reGisters all the methods within the group class to be commands of that specific group.
 So now, the commands such as `ping` can be run using **/uwu ping** and `command` using **/uwu command**.

 # Some common methods and features used for Slash Commands.